lokeshmadasu42/Mukhyansh/README.md

 # Mukhyansh

-Welcome to the Mukhyansh Dataset Repository

-This repository is dedicated to the Mukhyansh dataset.
+This repository is dedicated to the paper titled Mukhyansh: A Headline Generation Dataset for Indic Languages.
 Here, you will find the following resources:

 1. **Dataset**: Will be realeased soon.